kfish/elm-gamepad/README.md

 ### Button

-A `Button` represents the current state of an analogue or digital button or trigger.
+A `Button` represents the current state of an analog or digital button or trigger.
 According to the [spec](https://w3c.github.io/gamepad/):

 > All button values must be linearly normalized to the range